 Step 4: Sum up Combined Uncertainty

-The root sum of the square technique does a good job to determine combined uncertainty.
+The root sum of the square technique does a good job of determining combined uncertainty.

 We will now demonstrate how to quickly compute combined uncertainty using only two Excel functions.
 The SQRT function returns the square roots of one or multiple numbers.
 The SUMSQ function returns the summation of the square roots of an array.
 Let’s see some easy procedures to implement these functions perfectly.